 Arithmetic Foundations

-This simple rhythm of expansion and contraction appears in many systems.
-During the course of exploring patterns in numbers, I began to notice a similar kind of oscillation appearing in certain visualizations of arithmetic sequences.
+This rhythm of expansion and contraction, inward and outward, repeating continuously, is one of the most basic patterns in nature.
+During the course of exploring patterns in numbers I began to notice a similar kind of oscillation appearing in certain visualizations of arithmetic sequences.
+Not metaphorically.
+Structurally.
+The numbers expand outward along a path and then return along the mirror of that path, over and over.

-The chart below lists the numbers 1 through 2016 and places them on the radial spokes of a circle divided into 9 parts.
+The chart below lists the numbers 1 through 2016, placed on the radial spokes of a circle divided into nine parts.
+Each number lands on the spoke corresponding to its digital root (its value reduced modulo 9, with 9 replacing 0).

-Each value is also shown with its base-10 digit compression (digital root).
-Whenever the base-10 sum changes order of magnitude, the color alternates between blue and gold.
+Each value is also shown with its base-10 digit compression.
+Whenever the digit sum crosses an order of magnitude, the color alternates between blue and gold, making the oscillation visible.

-On each radial spoke, the numbers follow a pattern that often mirrors itself.
+On each radial spoke, the numbers follow a pattern that mirrors itself.

 For example, on the 1 radial within the 500 range (values 505 through 595):